PacktPublishing/Minimal-CMake/ch8/part-4/README.md

 # ch8/part-4

-Show an example of passing settings to dependencies and scripts.
+Shows an example of passing settings to dependencies and scripts.

 ## Visual Studio Code Debugging